 Interest Rate Cap Derivatives.
-In March 2020, the Company purchased interest rate caps designated as cash flow hedges with notional amounts totaling \$130,500,000 on its variable rate subordinated debentures and were determined to be fully effective during the year ended December 31, 2020.
+In March 2020, the Company purchased interest rate caps designated as cash flow hedges with notional amounts totaling \$130,500,000 on its variable rate subordinated debentures and were determined to be fully effective during the year ended December 31, 2021.
 The interest rate caps require receipt of variable amounts from the counterparty when interest rates rise above the strike price in the contracts.
 The strike prices in the five year term contracts range from 1.5 percent to 2 percent plus 3 month LIBOR.
-At December 31, 2020, the interest rate caps had a fair value of \$201,000 and were reported as other assets on the Company's statements of financial condition.
+At December 31, 2021, and 2020 the interest rate caps had a fair value of \$934,000 and \$201,000, respectively, and were reported as other assets on the Company's statements of financial condition.
 Changes in fair value were recorded in OCI.
-Amortization recorded on the interest rate caps totaled \$126,000 and was reported as a component of interest expense on subordinated debentures for the year ended December 31, 2020.
+Amortization recorded on the interest rate caps totaled \$168,000 and \$126,000, respectively, and was reported as a component of interest expense on subordinated debentures for the year ended December 31, 2021, and 2020, respectively.

 Interest Rate Swap Derivatives.
-In September 2019, the Company implemented a balance sheet strategy to increase its net interest income and net interest margin.
+In 2019, the Company implemented a balance sheet strategy to increase its net interest income and net interest margin.
 The strategy included early termination of the Company's pay-fixed interest rate swaps with notional amounts totaling \$260,000,000.
 A \$9,997,000 loss was recognized on the early termination of the pay-fixed interest rate swaps and was reported in loss on termination of hedging activities on the Company's statements of operations.
 The Company recognized interest rate swaps as other assets or liabilities at fair value in the statements of financial condition, after taking into account the effects of bilateral collateral and master netting agreements.
 These agreements allowed the Company to settle all interest rate swap agreements held with a single counterparty on a net basis, and to offset net interest rate swap derivative positions with related collateral, where applicable.
 Prior to termination, changes in fair value were recorded in OCI.
-The Company designated wholesale deposits and Federal Home Loan Bank ("FHLB") advances for the cash flow hedge and these hedged items were determined to be fully effective during all periods.
-Interest expense recorded on the interest rate swaps totaled \$0, \$5,532,000 and \$8,013,000 during 2020, 2019 and 2018, respectively, and was reported as a component of interest expense on deposits and FHLB advances.
+The Company designated wholesale deposits and FHLB advances for the cash flow hedge and these hedged items were determined to be fully effective during all periods.
+Interest expense recorded on the interest rate swaps totaled \$0, \$0 and \$5,532,000 during 2021, 2020 and 2019, respectively, and was reported as a component of interest expense on deposits and FHLB advances.